Circle

 calling.

-A negative radius is treated as having no area for containment and
+A negative radius is clamped to zero for containment and intersection

 Constructors